51st National Assembly of Bulgaria: Velingrad Animal Plague Temporary Committee

 A temporary committee was proposed by MECh MP, Borislav Petkov, to investigate the circumstances around the alleged outbreak of plague among sheep in the area of Velingrad.
 The committee received unanimous support from present MPs, with Borislav Petkov from MECh similarly being unanimously elected as the committee's chairman with a one-month mandate.

 During the committees activity, the committee heard from representatives of the ministry of agriculture, as well as the Agency for Food Safety, who insisted on the presence of a plague in the Velingrad municipality.
 This claim was disputed during the hearings of local farmers and their lawyers, who argued the samples taken by the Agency for Food Safety were deficient, and claimed that the sheep in Velingrad did not show signs of illness.

 The functioning of the committee was extended by chairman Borislav Petkov, who cited the need for further investigation of alleged discrepancies in the reports of key agencies, as well as the halting of parliamentary activity due to the winter holiday, as the key factors in the decision.

-In its final report, presented at the committee's final session on the 23d of January, the committee recommended that the ministry of agriculture carry out a renewed insepction of the health of the animals in conjunction with EU officials; called for a discussion on the modernisation of existing EU regulations in relation to animal illness and proposed new measures to prevent the spread of disease within livestock in the future.
+In its final report, presented at the committee's final session on the 23d of January, the committee recommended that the ministry of agriculture carry out a renewed inspection of the health of the animals in conjunction with EU officials; called for a discussion on the modernisation of existing EU regulations in relation to animal illness and proposed new measures to prevent the spread of disease within livestock in the future.